gotson/komga-website/src/faq/README.md

 # Frequently Asked Questions

+## Webreader double pages are not showing as single page

+The double pages feature of the webreader requires image sizes to be available.
+This feature was added in v`0.51.0`.
+If your books have been analyzed before that version, you will need to re-analyze them in order for the double pages feature to work properly.

 ## Migration from H2 to SQLite

 The version `0.48.0` is changing the internal database from H2 to SQLite.
 The change is done transparently.